Review: Montane Alpine 850 Nano Hoodie - Jacket

 What we didn’t

-• Stuff-sack floats free in the pocket - gets in the way
+• The stuff-sack floats free in the pocket and gets in the way

 The Verdict